iDTechHub/SC2LE/README.md

 ----------

 #### 4) Create a no_op script
 To create a bot that doesn't do anything, start by importing pysc2 libraries, and create a class that inherits from base_agent.
-Then

 ![alt text](https://github.com/iDTechHub/SC2LE/blob/master/Images/sc2conf_008_noop_v2.PNG "no_op bot code")

+ Then:

 - See the [no_op.py](https://github.com/iDTechHub/SC2LE/blob/master/no_op.py) file.